 Sometimes despite our best intentions to raise difficult issues gently, things can escalate.
-Arguments can quickly become stressful and unproductive, especially when we are stuck in bad patterns.
+Arguments can quickly become stressful and unproductive, especially when we’re stuck in painfully familiar patterns.
 Most of us don’t get taught how to deal with horrible rows!
 But learning how to resolve arguments constructively can save you a lot of stress and heartache.
 Here are my tips.

 How To Recognise Flooding

-Emotional flooding is when you become overwhelmed by rage, hurt, panic or fear.
-This happens in response to negativity from your partner in the form of criticism, contempt, or defensiveness.
+Emotional flooding happens when we get overwhelmed by rage, hurt, panic or fear.
+This usually happens in response to negativity from criticism, defensiveness, or contempt.
 Flooding can feel very physical – you might feel tense, hot, sick and even like you’re going deaf.
 On the other hand, it’s also possible to be completely overwhelmed but not actually register what’s happening physiologically in your body.
 Either way, it becomes difficult to think straight.

-You might feel so defenceless against your partner’s negativity – and the flooded feeling that follows – that you disengage emotionally and stonewall your partner, looking away and keeping quiet.
+You might feel so defenceless against the negativity you feel coming from your partner – and the flooded feeling that follows – that you disengage emotionally and stonewall your partner, looking away and keeping quiet.

 Do you carry on shouting?
 Go silent on each other?
-Both can be deeply damaging to your relationship, so it is important to learn to recognise flooding and know what to do next so that you can start communicating again.
+Both can be deeply damaging to your relationship.
+So it’s important to learn to recognise flooding.
+And to know what to do next, so that you can start communicating productively again.

 How To Deescalate Tension

-You can learn how to slow things down when a disagreement is escalating.
+It’s so worth it to work on slowing things down when a disagreement is escalating.
 And it’s also helpful to look out for olive branches from your partner, and respond when they’re trying to reach out to you.
-If a discussion starts off on the wrong foot, or you are getting into a cycle of recriminations, there are things you can do to stop it.
+If a discussion starts off on the wrong foot, or you’re getting into a cycle of recriminations, don’t give up!
+There are things you can do to turn things around.

-A repair attempt is any statement or action that prevents negativity from escalating out of control.
-Repair attempts deescalate the tension during a touchy conversation, putting the brakes on so flooding is prevented.
+When I say olive branch, I’m including any statement or action that aims to stop the negativity from escalating out of control.
+They’re how we deescalate tension during a touchy conversation.
+We put the brakes on, so flooding is prevented.

 - Can we stop/take a break/come back to this later?

-As well as saying things like these, look out for your partner making repair attempts.
-Think of them as opportunities to make the situation better, take a deep breath, and respond as gently as you can.
+As well as saying things like these, look out for when your partner does something similar.
+Think of them as opportunities to make the situation better.
+Take a deep breath, and respond as gently as you can.

 How to Resolve Arguments Constructively – Know When to Take A Break

-Conflict is really stressful.
+Arguments are really stressful.
 You’ve probably experienced your heart pounding, your breathing getting shallow, maybe even sweating.
 It’s up to you to take responsibility for calming and comforting yourself.
 (See below for some ideas how.)

-If you’re fighting a lot, it might help for you to agree a safe word.
-If either of you is feeling flooded, you can say the word and separate for at least fifteen minutes – that’s how long it can take to calm down (or sometimes even longer, in which case it’s worth waiting longer).
+If you’re fighting a lot, it might help for you to agree a safe word or phrase.
+If either of you is feeling overwhelmed, you can say the word and separate for at least fifteen minutes.
+That’s how long it can take to calm down (or sometimes even longer, in which case it’s worth waiting longer).
 Discuss this in advance and agree where each of you will go if you can.

 Learn How to Self-Soothe

-Once you have hit the pause button, it is time to turn your attention inwards.
-Reassure yourself that this will pass, and you will be fine.
+Once you’ve hit pause, it’s time to turn your attention inwards.
+Reassure yourself that this will pass, and you’re going to get through it.
 Your mind will most likely be racing with thoughts of righteous indignation or innocent victimhood – but remember that so will your partner’s!

 How to Resolve Arguments Constructively – Compromise

-In an intimate, loving relationship, you have to compromise.
+In intimate, loving relationships, we have to compromise.
 It’s a key part of how to resolve arguments constructively.
-If one of you is always getting his/her way, you might have peace, but without fairness, the relationship will suffer.
+If one of you is always getting their way, you might have a kind of peace.
+But without fairness, the relationship will suffer.

 For compromise negotiations to work, you need to be open to your partner’s opinions and desires.
-You don’t have to agree with everything your partner says, but you have to be honestly open to considering his/her position.
+You don’t have to agree with everything your partner says.
+But you do have to be honestly open to considering their position.

-It can help for each of you to think about the aspects of the problem that feel immovable to you, and the ones you feel willing to compromise on, and each write them down separately under two headings.
-Remember the aikido principle of yielding to win – the more able you are to compromise, the better able you’ll be to persuade your partner.
+It can help for each of you to think about the aspects of the problem that feel immovable to you, and the ones you feel willing to compromise on.
+Both write them down separately under two headings.
+Have you heard of the aikido principle of yielding to win?
+The more you’re able to compromise on, the more able you’ll be to persuade your partner.
 So try to make your compromise lists longer than your immovable lists.

-Now you are ready to work to find common ground.
-Look at your lists and consider
+Now you’re ready to work to find common ground.
+Have a look at your lists and consider:

 - What you agree on

-- What feelings are most important to you both
+- The feelings that are most important to you both

 - What feelings you have in common